0xgumi/Commitra/samples/demo/README.md

 zero-knowledge voting system **without accessing private code**.

 At the time of writing, no demo transactions are included yet.
+_As of this release, the demo has not yet been exercised by external participants._
 This is intentional.

 ---